ecosia/lets-golang/README.md

 This workshop will try to illustrate two of the strengths of Go: strong web libraries and parallelism.
 For this we will built a simplified version of a service that we are running at Ecosia in production.
 The web service that we will build is supposed to call several APIs in parallel while enforcing a maximum timeout for all calls and will return a JSON response made up from the APIs' responses.

+If you are attending a live session: there will be two people running the workshop, please ask the one _not_ presenting and they will walk over to you.
+If they feel your question is relevant for everyone they will share it with everyone.

 ## Let's Golang now!

 Start with [step 0](./0&#32;&#45;&#32;Getting&#32;started).